openstack/neutron/doc/source/contributor/testing/ovn_devstack.rst

      $ git clone https://opendev.org/openstack/devstack.git
      $ git clone https://opendev.org/openstack/neutron.git

-4. Configure DevStack to use networking-ovn.
+4. Configure DevStack to use the OVN driver.

-Ovn driver comes with a sample DevStack configuration file you can start with.
+OVN driver comes with a sample DevStack configuration file you can start with.
 For example, you may want to set some values for the various PASSWORD variables in that file so DevStack doesn't have to prompt you for them.
 Feel free to edit it if you'd like, but it should work as-is.